stephenrossetti/Rossetti-s-Computer-Science-for-JavaScript-Regex-Tutorial/gist-email-regex.md

 "/^***(***[a-z0-9_\.-]+***)***@***(***[\da-z\.-]+***)***\.***(***[a-z\.]{2,6}***)***$/"

-Grouping and capturing, or also known as a capturing group, in a regular expression, noted as `(...)`, are use to match one or more occurances of the contents within (typically bracket expressions).
+Grouping and capturing, or also known as a capturing group, in a regular expression, noted as `(...)`, are use to match one or more occurrences of the contents within (typically bracket expressions).
 In the email match regex, we utilize three capturing groups `(...)@(...).(...)`.

 Note: The parentheses `()` do not affect the functionality of the regex; however, they do group specific patterns together as a single unit to allow for certain groups to be referenced as needed.